sagarbilas/Create-And-Animate-Geometric-Shapes-Using-OpenGL-and-Physcis-Based-Algorithms/README.md

 5. Implement the previous assignment, but have 50 circles moving around
 Initial locations of circles should be random.
 We suggest you enlarge the boundary.

+6. Avoidance Force-based Crowd Simulation (Distance Focused):

+7. Calculating Frames Per Second:
+With the crowd simulation you implemented in step 6, calculate the number of frames per second.
+The number of frames per second should be displayed on the screen and not flicker.